-What is the outcome of the character facing this obstacle?
+• What is the outcome of t he character facing this obstacle?

-- 2. Check that you have included the following in your story: - A title that summarises the text and engages the reader - A clear description of characters and settings - A conflict for the character to overcome - A resolution to your character's conflict - · A consistent point of view that does not change between first- and thirdperson or between past and present
+- 1. Use your completed outline to write a 450-word short story on the topic: 'It pays to be kind'. - 2.
+Check that you have included the following in your story: - A title that summarises the text and engages the reader - A clear description of characters and settings - A conflict for the character to overcome - A resolution to your character's conflict - A consistent point of view that does not change between first- and thirdperson or between past and present